savonet/book/workflow.md

 ```{.liquidsoap include="liq/output.icecast.liq" from=2}
 ```

-The `output.icecast` operator takes as first argument the encoding format (`%mp3` means that we want to encode our stream in mp3, more about this below), the host where Icecast is located, the port of the Icecast server (`8000` is the default port), the password to connect to the Icecast server, the mountpoint (this is the name of the radio for Icecast) and finally the source we want to encode (here, we suppose that our stream is named `radio`).
+The `output.icecast` operator takes as first argument the encoding format:
+`%mp3` means that we want to encode our stream in mp3.
+The encoding formats are detailed below, for instance `%mp3.abr(bitrate=160)` would specify encoding in mp3 with average bitrate of 160 kbps, or `%fdkaac(bitrate=64)` would specify encoding in aac format with bitrate of 64 kbps.
+Other arguments of `output.icecast` are: the host where Icecast is located, the port of the Icecast server (`8000` is the default port), the password to connect to the Icecast server, the mountpoint (this is the name of the radio for Icecast) and finally the source we want to encode (here, we suppose that our stream is named `radio`).
 We can then listen to the stream by connecting to the url

   `http://localhost:8000/my-radio.mp3`